AGCoL

 The numbered hits are no longer 1-to-1, i.e. they do not necessarily align to each other like they do in the un-merged view.

-Totals are provided for the Len, Gap and total.
+Totals are provided for the Len and Gap.

 The merge view corresponds better to the visual view on the 2D track.